deeptools/deeptools25/README.md

 ### Dependencies

 1. Install `rustc` >= 1.73
 1. Install `matplotlib`, `Snakemake` and other optional dependencies you may need or want.
-For example: `conda create -n snkmk matplotlib snakemake snakemake-executor-plugin-slurm samtools bedtools ucsc-bigwiginfo`
+For example: `conda create -n snkmk matplotlib snakemake snakemake-executor-plugin-slurm samtools bedtools ucsc-bigwiginfo pandoc`

 #### Download data